maitag/formula/README.md

 }

 ```
-More Samples can be found in [formula-samples repository](https://github.com/maitag/formula-samples)
+More can be found in [formula-samples](https://github.com/maitag/formula-samples) repository.

 ## Todo

+- remove of unnecessary parentheses in string output
+- cleaner algorithms for term-transformations
-- more ways to simplify and transform terms
+- more ways to customize the simplification of terms
 - comparing terms for math-equality
-- remove unnecessary parentheses
-- !-operator

 ### Possible tasks in future

 - handling other datatypes for values (integer, fixed-point numbers, vectors, matrices, complex numbers)
+- more math operations (hyperbolic functions, logic operators)
 - handle recursive parameter bindings (something like x(n+1) = x(n) ...)
 - definite integrals (or even indefinite later on)
 - gpu-optimization for parallel calculations